astropy/astropy/docs/development/maintainers/releasing.rst

 Post-Release procedures
 -----------------------

 #.
-Make sure that Readthedocs is building the documentation for the version you just released.
+Make sure that ReadTheDocs is building the documentation for the version you just released.
    You'll find this in the "Versions" tab -- click on "Edit" for the tag you just released, and make sure that "Active" is checked.
-Also verify that the ``stable`` Readthedocs version builds correctly for the new version (it should trigger automatically once you've done the previous step).
+Also verify that the ``stable`` ReadTheDocs version builds correctly for the new version (it should trigger automatically once you've done the previous step).

 #.
 When releasing a patch release, also set the previous RTD version in the